tedhagos/tedhagos.github.com/_posts/2013-1-30-fixed-deadlines-moving-scope.md

 layout: post

 title: Of fixed Deadlines and Moving Scopes
+subtitle: What you can do when things go South

 description: What will you do if the scope of a software project  cannot be pinned down and yet the deadline won't move